University Health Service

 More information for well-being

-U-M offers a wide variety of Well-being Resources, which are searchable on Well-being for U-M Students.
-If you would like help learning about campus resources for well-being, please contact Wolverine Wellness at UHS, phone 734-763-1320, or email ContactUHS@umich.edu.
+U-M offers a wide variety of well-being resources which are searchable on the Well-being Collective website.
+If you would like help learning about campus resources for well-being, please contact Wolverine Wellness at 734-763-1320 or [email protected].

 If you are currently receiving mental health care, or are interested in doing so: